gperakis/-advent-of-code-python/README.md

 # Advent of Code in Python

-This repository contains my solutions for Advent of Code problems.
+This repository contains my solutions for Advent of Code programming puzzles.

+More info about `Advent of Code` may be found here: https://adventofcode.com/2021/about

-All solutions are implemented in Python.
+All solutions are implemented in **Python**.

 To run a solution use the `python -m` approach like the following